About the Choose Love Movement

-Two million people across 95 countries have already decided to choose love.
+Three million people across more than 120 countries have already decided to Choose Love.

 Since 2013, we have been on a mission to create safer schools and a safer world by teaching people how to use nurturing, healing love in any circumstance.
 Practicing social and emotional learning skills improves culture and cultivates an environment that is welcoming, supportive, compassionate, and safe.

-“Nurturing, Healing Love,” are the foundational values for the movement.
-Their individual meaning form a profound and powerful formula for choosing love:
+“Nurturing, Healing, Love,” are the foundational values for the movement.
+Their individual meaning form a profound and powerful formula

 - Nurturing means loving kindness and gratitude.

 - Healing means forgiveness.

 Since the beginning, Choose Love Movement’s founder, Scarlett Lewis, has spoken to diverse audiences across the U.S. and the world urging everyone to become part of the solution to the issues the world is facing.
 She has shared principles behind the movement with professionals at events like SXSW EDU, Character.org’s National Forum on Character, ASCD Empower, and Safe and Sound Schools.
 And she has shared our story and impact with the Today Show, NPR, the New York Times, Fox News, BBC, and many more.

 We are committed to delivering our core programs for no cost, and are always open to creative and mutually beneficial ways to generate revenue for our movement.